Skip to main content

 • accumulations or deposits of food waste or other putrescible material liable to cause odours, flies or attract rats and mice

-• dog fouling on communally owned private land (dog fouling on public roads, footpaths or any area maintained by the council is dealt with by Streetscene)
+• dog fouling on communally owned private land (fouling on public roads, footpaths or areas maintained by the council is dealt with by Streetscene)

 • nuisance from security lights